ShingZhanho/ENGG1340-Project-25Spring/README.md

    - `P`: starting position of the player (each file MUST have exactly one)

    No other characters may be used or the game will report a syntax error.
+6. The outermost layer will always be set as a wall no matter what you specify in the map file.
-6. Do not create an enclosed box on the map.
-This will lead to undefined behaviour.
+7. Do not create an enclosed area on the map.
+This may lead to undefined behaviour.

 ### Core Components